Market Review: Completed

-On 3 December 2020 the AEMC published a consultation paper for the Review of the regulatory frameworks for metering services.
+On 3 December 2020 the Commission initiated this review into the regulatory framework for metering services.